DrCopyPaste/RoutinR/Readme.md

 - is it dangerous to override Equals memorywise? should we use value types/ records/ structs?
 - concurrency tests for dataservices

+- list views broken (dont show text (white on white?) on android
+- main view line breaks broken on android

 # Misc
 done 1.
 Application can toggle tracking time and not tracking time

 done 2.
 Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)

-ui pending - services done 3.
+done 3.
 The internal collection of start- and stop-times can be exported (json, database, sth. else?)

-4. The internal collection of start- and stop-times can be persisted (database)
+done 4.
+The internal collection of start- and stop-times can be persisted (database)

  Highlander-principle: there can only ever be one timer running